 - 11.13.1.
 In accordance with district procedures, the District will pay the cost of replacing or repairing property of a unit member such as eyeglasses, hearing aids, dentures, or watches when such articles are damaged in the line of duty and without fault of the unit member or for articles of clothing necessarily worn or carried by the unit member, or vehicles, when such items are damaged in the line of duty as a result of malicious acts and without fault of the unit member. - 11.13.2.
-Reimbursement of Electronic Hardware and Other Unit Member-Owned Classroom Material.
+Reimbursement of Electronic Hardware and Unit Member-Owned Classroom Material.
 The District shall establish an annual fifty-thousand dollar (\$50,000) self-insurance fund for the purpose of reimbursing unit members for replacement of personal electronic hardware, instructional materials, books, supplies and classroom furniture stolen or damaged in the line of duty as a result of malicious acts, fire or flood, and without fault of the unit member.
 Disbursement of funds shall be governed by the following: - 11.13.2.1.
 Items eligible for reimbursement under this Section shall be reimbursed according to the following (sets or collections are considered an "item" under this provision): - a.
-Items having an original cost of less than one-hundred fifty dollars (\$150) but at least a minimum of seventy-five dollars (\$75) shall be reimbursed at the original cost. - b.
-Items having an original cost of more than one-hundred fifty dollars (\$150) shall be reimbursed using the depreciated value as established herein, provided that the depreciated value is not less than seventy-five dollars (\$75).
+Items having an original cost of less than five hundred dollars (\$500) but at least a minimum of seventy-five dollars (\$75) shall be reimbursed at the original cost established by the original receipt or a signed declaration by the unit member. - b.
+Items having an original cost of more than five hundred dollars (\$500) shall be reimbursed using the depreciated value as established herein, provided that the depreciated value is not less than seventy-five dollars (\$75).
 The depreciated value shall be calculated using the value established by the original receipt or other agreed-upon means of establishing the value, less fifteen percent (15%) annual depreciation. - c.
-In no case shall the reimbursement exceed four-hundred dollars (\$400) per incident.
+In no case shall the reimbursement exceed fifteen hundred dollars (\$1,500) per incident. - 11.13.2.2.

-- 11.13.2.2.
 Unit members claiming reimbursement under this Section must file a police report regarding the stolen or maliciously damaged equipment. - 11.13.2.3.
-Equipment subject to reimbursement under this Section must be registered with the site administrator.
-The site administrator shall verify that the equipment is in working order and the materials are in useable condition at the time they are registered. - 11.13.2.4.
 Upon depletion of the fund, no further reimbursements shall be required.
 Funds left over at the conclusion of a fiscal year shall carry over to the ensuing fiscal year to a maximum of twenty-five thousand dollars (\$25,000).
-Any funds remaining in excess of the limit established herein shall be deposited on an annual basis into the Retiree Medical fund as specified in Article 9, Section 9.8.3. as an August 1st deposit.
+Any funds remaining in excess of the limit established herein shall be deposited on an annual basis into the Joint Employee Health and Welfare Benefits Trust (Plan A) Retiree Medical fund as specified in Article 9, Section 9.8.3. as an August 1st deposit.